 - Architect

 - Building Inspector

-- Senior Draftsperson
+- Senior ĎraftspersonCommercial or Industrial Estimator

-- Commercial or Industrial Estimator
+- Commercial or Industrial Estimate

+Structural Engineer

 - Structural Engineer

-- Specification Writer
+Specification Writer

 - Project Manager

 - Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Reading Comprehension: 55; Arithmetic: 34; Sentence Skills: 60.
 However, we recommend a student receive the following scores to be successful in this program.
 Reading Comprehension: 88; Arithmetic: 90; Sentence Skills: 90.
 Remediation options are available to reach recommended scores.
 Equivalent assessment scores are acceptable.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Students will be required to take the Accuplacer College Level Math assessment instead of the Algebra assessment.
+The benchmark grade for Architectural Technology on the College Math assessment is 50. - High school background in mathematics, science, and industrial education and/or construction related experience. - High school algebra or equivalent. - Proficiency with Word, Éxcel, PowerPoint, Windows and the Internet.